dtzxporter/cast/README.md

 ## Parsing
 To read a cast file, you just need to traverse the root nodes and their children.
 Properties always come before a nodes children.
 Each node has the total size of itself, and all children, so if a processor doesn't understand a node id, it can skip the entire node and continue reading.

-Cast ids are integers for performance, unlike FBX where nodes are full strings.
+Cast ids are stored as integers to make it faster to serialize and deserialize.

 ## Cast processors: